- What does Pluralsight do?

-- Those interested in online learning platforms can also check out Udemy, Coursera, Simplilearn, Learn UX, Treehouse, QuickSprout, and Learn@Forbes.
-People can use these popular education tools to develop or advance their current tech skills.
+- Those interested in online learning platforms can also check out Udemy, Coursera, Simplilearn, Learn UX, Treehouse, QuickSprout, egghead, and Learn@Forbes.

 - One of the most well known bootcamps is General Assembly, which offers full-time, part-time, and 1-day courses on a variety of topics like software engineering, data science, UX design, digital marketing, product management, and more.
 Read more about General Assembly in our review.

-- Similarly, Flatiron School and Lambda School have tracks in software engineering and data science, as well as other subjects.
+- Similarly, Flatiron School, Byte Academy, Zip Code Wilmington, and Lambda School have tracks in software engineering and data science, as well as other subjects.